 Most people find this unpleasant and quickly get tired of taking it this way.

-This is an expensive and highly inefficient way to get enough coconut oil to do you any good.
+This is an expensive, highly inefficient way to get therapeutic amounts of coconut oil.

 Depending on the capsule’s size, you would need to take at least 12 capsules to get one tablespoon of oil.